juju/docs/src/en/applications.md

    See the [Deploying charms offline][charms-offline-deploying] page for guidance when deploying in a network-restricted environment.

    Applications can be deployed and configured as a collection of charms.
-The [Charm bundles][charms-bundles] page shows how this is done.
+This subject is treated on the [Charm bundles][charms-bundles] page.

 ^# Relate applications

+   When an application requires another application in order to fulfil its purpose they need to be logically linked together.
+In Juju, such a link is called a *relation*.

-   The [Managing relations][charms-relations] page provides a full explanation and includes examples.
+   The [Managing relations][charms-relations] page explains this important concept.

 ^# Upgrade an application

+   Upgrading an application in Juju means to upgrade the application's charm.

-   See the [Upgrading applications][charms-upgrading] page for full information.
+   See the [Upgrading applications][charms-upgrading] page for in-depth coverage.

 ^# Scale applications

+   Juju horizontally scales applications up and down by adding and removing application units.

-   See the [Scaling applications][charms-scaling] page for full information.
+   The [Scaling applications][charms-scaling] page for details.

 <!-- LINKS -->